Fire Evacuation Procedures

 - The Security Officer stationed in the Security Command Center will immediately notify the Philadelphia Fire Department (PFD) by dialing 9-9-1-1 when an alarm is transmitted.

 - Feel the door leading from your office to the corridor before opening it.
 If it is hot or smoke is seeping in, do not open the door.
 If you become trapped in your office and cannot reach the fire exit, keep the door closed and seal off any cracks.
-Use the telephone in your office to call the PFD by dialing 9-9-1-1, and give the name and address of the building, as well as your floor and the office number.
+Use the telephone in your office to call the PFD by dialing 9-9-1-1, or security at 811, and give the name and address of the building, as well as your floor and the office number.

 - If the door feels cool, open cautiously.
 Be braced to slam it shut of you feel heat pressure against the door.
 If the corridor is clear, proceed with the building evacuation instructions.

 - PHYSICALLY CHALLENGED: A responsible person or persons who work in the same area as the disabled should be assigned to assist in the event of fire.
 The disabled are to be taken to the fire exit and remain on the landing until assisted by the PFD.

 - If caught in smoke or heat, stay low where the air is better.
 Take short breaths through your nose until you reach an area of refuge.